Practical tips for business leaders

 Consider your governance model.
 It's important that business have people with the right skill sets in place to form strategy, make decisions, and provide advice.
 Asking independent directors to join your board or alternatively, forming an advisory board are excellent methods to add knowledge and skills to your business governance framework.

 Manage risks.
 When dealing with uncertainty, including political and economic, it’s important to focus on what you can control.
 Ensure that you understand the risks your business faces, along with their likelihood and potential impact.
 From there you can take steps to mitigate these risks – or minimise their impact.
+View more ways to manage risk in our BDO Risk Landscape Report here.

 Call on support.
 Business leaders have a lot on their plates.
 When times are tough, it’s essential to have the right people around you to lean on for support.
 Your support team should include not just those immediately involved in your business, but your wider network of peers and trusted advisers.

 Consider outsourcing.
 At a time where many businesses are considering whether their current structure is fit-for-purpose, outsourcing of certain business functions may be considered a cost-effective tool to manage workload.
 External HR, IT, legal support or an out-sourced finance function can be used to tap into the right skill sets at the right time, potentially reducing employee headcount and minimising business risk.
+Learn more about BDO's Virtual CFO solution here.

 Be flexible.
 Many business leaders grapple with the challenge of balancing business and family life.
 Understand your non-negotiables - what are the most important tasks, events, and challenges?
 Focus on those and fit the less-important in around them.
 Flexibility is key in hitting the right balance.